roxidy/roxidy/README.md

 ## Contributing

-Roxidy is early-stage and moving fast.
+Qbit is early-stage and moving fast.
 If you're interested in building the future of terminal emulators, we'd love your help.

 ```bash
 pnpm check:fix    # Lint + format (Biome)